 She grew up in Romania, earning a Scientific Degree of Bachelor of Arts in Theology: Letters (English Language and Literature) from the University of Bucharest.
 She lives in Issaquah with her husband and two boys who keep her busy.
 When not at school or on the sidelines of a soccer match she enjoys baking, reading, going to the movies and crocheting.

 Ms. Manuela met children who had come from Montessori environments and was impressed with their self-motivation and sense of responsibility.
 She decided to learn more about the Montessori Method.
 Ms. Manuela completed the early childhood education program at the Montessori Education Institute of the Pacific Northwest.
 Ms. Manuela is excited to use what she’s learned about child development and Montessori philosophy.
 She loves to see the children grow, the changes that take place and how they develop.

-Ms. Nicole is in her third year as part of the IMS teaching community.
+Ms. Nicole joined IMS community in the fall of 2015, as did her youngest child.
 She graduated from Brigham Young University with a major in psychology and a minor in English.
 Ms. Nicole lives in Issaquah with her husband and two elementary-school age children.
 As a family they enjoy camping, hiking and bike riding.
 Baking is Ms. Nicole’s indoor hobby—and she makes an excellent key lime pie.

 Ms. Nicole attended Montessori school as a child.
 She came upon IMS while looking for an alternative preschool option for her youngest child.
 As she toured the school she was thrilled to see the materials she remembered using.
 While going through the classrooms she was impressed with how hard the children were working, the variety of activities, that there was something for everyone.
 She loves the philosophy and the self-direction as well as the opportunity for each child to follow their own interests.